-This enormous structure can be dated back as far as 419 B.C. when the Greek Commander Alcibiades, instructed that a watchtower was built.
-Sentinels stationed at the tower had almost perfect vision of the Black Sea, making this perfect for watching for trespassers and enemy fleets.
+This enormous structure dates from 419 B.C., when Greek Commander Alcibiades instructed the construction of a watchtower.
+Sentinels stationed at Maidens tower had an almost perfect vision of the Black Sea, making this ideal for watching for trespassers and enemy fleets.
 During Emperor Komnenos's rule, he instructed Maidens Tower to be converted into a mini fortress.
 However, historians also say evidence shows it was also a prison.

-Maiden's Tower, see the small Bosphorus Museum and observation tower for perfect 360-degree views of Istanbul, making this an exciting excursion.
-Maiden's Tower is easily accessible from the Uskudar district of Istanbul and stands on a small inlet in Bosphorus.
-Just a short walk from the Uskudar port, and frequent ferry services are available from Eminonu or the Karakoy ports.
+While visiting Maiden's Tower, see the small Bosphorus Museum and observation tower for perfect 360-degree views of Istanbul, making this an exciting excursion.
+Maiden's Tower is easily accessible from Istanbul's Uskudar district and stands on a small Bosphorus inlet.
+A short walk from Uskudar port, frequent ferry services also run from Eminonu and Karakoy ports.